NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 --input-camera <filename>
     Create the output pinhole camera approximating this camera.

+--cam-height <float (default: 0)>
+    If both this and --cam-weight are positive, enforce that the output camera is at this height above datum.
+For SkySat, if not set, read this from the frame index.

+--cam-weight <float (default: 0)>
+    If positive, try to enforce the option --cam-height with this weight (bigger weight means try harder to enforce).
+Highly experimental.

 -t, --session-type <string>
     Select the input camera model type.
 Normally this is auto-detected,